wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-custom-domain-name.md

 <p/>

 > [AZURE.NOTE]
 > The procedures in this task apply to Azure Cloud Services.
-For Websites, see [Configuring a Custom Domain Name for an Azure App Service Web App](../web-sites-custom-domain-name.md).
-For storage accounts, see [Configuring a Custom Domain Name for an Azure Storage Account](../storage-custom-domain-name.md).
+For Websites, see [Configuring a Custom Domain Name for an Azure Websites Web App](/documentation/articles/web-sites-custom-domain-name).
+For storage accounts, see [Configuring a Custom Domain Name for an Azure Storage Account](/documentation/articles/storage-custom-domain-name).

 ## Understand CNAME and A records